-For our third entry, we will turn our attention back to another great universal gun cleaning kit.
+For our third entry of the Best Gun Cleaning Kits, we will turn our attention back to another great universal gun cleaning kit.
 The GLORYFIRE universal kit includes brushes and jags for handguns and long guns, including shotguns.
 All of the barrel rods and jags are made from brass.

 This kit includes two refillable plastic bottles so that you can carry a gun oil and cleaning solvent with you.
 It also has four polishing clothes and fifty cleaning patches.
 Despite being loaded down with so much useful cleaning gear, this kit is surprisingly portable.
 The hard carrying case is lightweight and keeps all of the parts securely in their clearly labeled slots.

 - Universal kit for all styles of firearms

 - Lightweight and portable

 - Brass parts

 HOPPES Handgun, Rifle, & Shotgun Cleaning Kits

 This next pick is geared towards new shooters that have recently purchased their first firearm.
 HOPPES is a staple of the gun cleaning market and is known for making high-quality cleaning and lubricating agents, as well as customer, minded cleaning kits.

 The HOPPES cleaning kits are available for:

 - common pistol calibers including .38, .22.
 9mm, .40, and .45.